Most Famous Logos With a Deer

 Logo Janssen

-The designers behind the deer logo for pharmaceutical company Janssen did not depict it as a majestic animal.
-They presented him as a funny cartoon character.
-The head of a forest animal looks very strange and is shaped like a half-cut door key.
+Designers who created a logo with a deer for the pharmaceutical company Janssen did not depict it in the form of a majestic animal.
+They presented it in the form of a funny cartoon character.
+The head of the forest animal looks very strange and is shaped like a half-carved door key.
 The white silhouette is placed in a dark blue rhombus.
-To the right of the emblem is a wordmark: the brand name, divided into two lines.
-It is painted in the same dark blue color and consists of bold sans-serif letters.
+To the right of the emblem is a word mark: the name of the brand, divided into two lines.
+It is colored in the same dark blue and consists of bold sans-serif letters.

 Browning